 Birth Resulting in a Stillbirth Amendments

 Affidavits must be signed by the listed parents.
-If only one parent is listed the second witness will need to be an immediate family member of the listed parent.
+If only one parent is listed the second witness needs to be an immediate family member of a parent.

 Marriage and Divorce Amendments